niygomhonor/Online-Exchange/README.md

    :iphone: if it is User Profile, he will see all the user we have and decide which to talk to and trade with.

-the user got to upload the item s/he wants to exchange and the interested will contact him with details of the item to exchange with and when the agrees on the terms they get to exchange their respective items.

 ## BDD